 Ireland is recognised as being the outstanding fishing holiday destination in Europe.
 The vast variety and quality of fishing in Ireland makes it the perfect destination for your angling holiday.

 Catch of the Week

-This specimen smoothhound on LISIN, Wicklow wins Christopher Boylan Catch of the Week.
+A 23 lb. pike on a popped up smelt deadbait in Co.
+Mayo wins Catch of the Week for Ben Carvosso.
 Want to see more?
 Visit Catch of the Week.

 Download your FREE IFI-Invasive Species App

 and help Stop the Spread of Invasive Species.

 A definitive list of all the fishing tackle shops in the Ireland.
 Arranged by county, details what each shop sells, an invaluable resource.